-Inhalation: Vape consumption is the act of inhaling CBD directly into the lungs through a vape pen or other device.
-By entering the lungs directly, the inhaled CBD enters the bloodstream quicker, which delivers its benefits to you faster and more effectively.
+Vape consumption is the act of inhaling CBD directly into the lungs through a vape pen or other device.
+By entering the lungs directly, the inhaled CBD enters the bloodstream quicker, which delivers its benefits to you quicker and more effectively.
 Vaping CBD has been shown to have the highest bioavailability out of all methods of consumption.
-Most studies show the bioavailability of vaping at between 40-56%.
-Try our HempX CBD Vape Cartridge, which is offered in a refreshing mint flavor.
+Most studies show the bioavailability of vaping to be between 40-56%.
+Try our HempX CBD Vape Cartridge which is offered in a refreshing mint flavor.

-Topical Consumption: Although most methods of CBD consumption involve entering the body through your mouth, there is another way to get great localized benefits with topicals.
+Although most methods of CBD consumption involve entering the body through your mouth, there is another way to get great localized benefits with topicals.
 Topicals refer to any CBD products that are administered to your skin.
 Topical products come in many forms such as lotions, roll-ons, salves, patches, and even bath bombs.
 Since topicals are administered to the skin, a small percentage actually reaches the bloodstream, giving topicals the lowest bioavailability rate.
 Applying CBD to the skin will not likely benefit deep down issues such as stress or anxiety, but it will target the specific area you apply it to.
 This makes topicals great for aiding localized inflammation and soreness.
-Recent studies using topicals to treat MS-related limb paralysis have found CBD to be effective at providing pain relief.
+Recent studies using topicals to treat MS related limb paralysis have found CBD to be effective at providing pain relief.
 Another recent study shows topicals significantly reducing pain and inflammation in rats.